 - Debt Service Coverage Ratios (DSCR) and Loan-to-Value Ratios (LTV)

-The goal is to equip investors with the foresight to identify market transitions and capitalize on cyclical opportunities—whether in student housing, industrial properties, or short-term rentals like Airbnb.
+The goal is straightforward.
+You should finish this with the foresight to spot market transitions early and act on cyclical opportunities, whether that’s student housing, industrial properties, or short-term rentals like Airbnb.

 Table of Contents